dansteingart/nodeforwarder/README.md

 ## Updates

+- 2021-10-16
-- 2021-10-16 Updated to work with Node 16 (some changes to how express and socket.io behave.)
+  - Updated to work with Node 16 (some changes to how express and socket.io behave.)
+  - Console actually works 😅
+  - Sorely needed README update